Navinulchemy/House-price-prediction/README.md

-# This is a project based on predicting the houses prices in chennai.
+# An ml project based on predicting the house prices in chennai.

 # The final.ipynb is a notebook file which contains the code to create the prediction model.